Local Government Act 1894

 The new district councils were based on the existing urban and rural sanitary districts.
 Many of the latter had lain in more than one ancient county, whereas the new rural districts were to be in a single administrative county.

 The act also reorganised civil parishes, so that none of them lay in more than one district and hence did not cross administrative boundaries.

-Although the Act made no provision to abolish the Hundreds, which had previously been the only widely used administrative unit between the parish and the county in size, the reorganisation displaced their remaining functions.
+Although the act made no provision to abolish the hundreds, which had previously been the only widely used administrative unit between the parish and the county in size, the reorganisation displaced their remaining functions.
 Several ancient hundred names lived on in the names of the districts that superseded them.

 Background

-The Local Government Act 1888 had introduced elected county councils.
+The Local Government Act 1888 (51 & 52 Vict. c.
+41) had introduced elected county councils.
 The passing of the act had been part of the price for Liberal Unionist support for Lord Salisbury's minority Conservative administration.
-An innovation in the act was the fact that all electors had a single vote, and thus county councillors were popularly elected.
+An innovation in the act was that all electors had a single vote, and thus county councillors were popularly elected.
 The members of other local bodies were elected by a system of weighted voting, with those owning more property having multiple votes.
 The original Local Government Bill of 1888 had included provisions for creating district as well as county councils.
-However the President of the Local Government Board, Charles Ritchie, had some difficulty in having the legislation passed by parliament, and dropped the district council clauses for fear that the entire bill might be lost due to opposition from the government's own backbenchers.
+However the President of the Local Government Board, Charles Ritchie, had some difficulty in having the legislation passed by Parliament, and dropped the district council clauses for fear that the entire bill might be lost due to opposition from the government's own backbenchers.

 The Liberal opposition berated the government for failing to create district councils.
 At the same time they put forward proposals for establishing councils at parish level.
 John Morley, MP for Newcastle, told a meeting in Reading:

-The Tories cannot conceal from themselves the fact that all over the land - in the towns, in the villages, in the country districts, in the urban districts - there is a resolute determination that Parliament shall put its hand in earnest to the great work of social regeneration ... parish councils may sound dull and mechanical, we know that they will go to the very root of national life, and that when we have achieved these reforms a freer voice will be given to the community than it has ever had before.
-New depths of life will have been stirred in the most neglected portions of our community, and we shall find among the labourers of the fields, as we have found among the artisans of the towns, a resolution that the condition of our people shall, so far as laws can better it, be bettered ...

 The Earl of Kimberley explained to a meeting in Walworth that the party wanted to create: